edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

 <hr>
 <p>

 This video will show you one way to create your super calculator that solves and graphs.
-It will also show you how to zoom in or zoom out on the graph (and write the code to build that feature).<p>
+It will also show you how to zoom in or zoom out on the graph and write the code to build that feature.<p>
 [Extra solving and graphing](https://www.youtube.com/embed/856p7t2V9NY)<p>
 <p>
 <hr>